enorman24/AZilla/README.md

 make sim app=${program} ideal_dispatcher=1 nr_clusters=4 nr_lanes=4
 ```

-### Linting Flow

-We also provide Synopsys Spyglass linting scripts in the hardware/spyglass.
-Run make lint in the hardware folder, with a specific MemPool configuration, to run the tests associated with the lint_rtl target.

 ## Publications

 If you want to use AraXL, you can cite us:

 ```
 @INPROCEEDINGS{10992880,
   author={Purayil, Navaneeth Kunhi and Perotti, Matteo and Fischer, Tim and Benini, Luca},